lukasion/portfolio/readme.md

 - **MySQL**: A popular open-source relational database management system.
 It is used to store and retrieve data efficiently for the portfolio project.

+- **Laravel Sail - Docker** - A lightweight command-line interface for interacting with Laravel's Docker development environment.
+It provides a simple way to set up a local development environment using Docker.

 ## How to access the Application:

 ### Backend Setup: